Senior Meteorologist - Senior Professional Officer Grade C

 - Provide data or advice of a meteorological nature to personnel on station.

-- Provide sea-ice imagery from the Davis L-Band or Casey X-Band facility on request.
+- Provide analysed imagery from the Davis or Casey X-Band facility as required.

 - Maintain a watch for hazards, and report on hazards and incidents as required.